 If my school will not cover any or much of the cost, what do you recommend?

-Fund-raise.
+Fundraising.
 It's great team-building and helps get the local community interested in the program.
-School do everything from selling candy bars to having car washes.
+Schools do everything from selling candy bars to having car washes.
 However, one great way to raise money is through the local bar association.
 The options are endless.
-Some schools come from far away and have to stay in hotels, so their fundraising is more intense.

 Do you have any material to help us get started?